Counselling For Procrastination, Deciding, Acting & Completing Things

 Procrastination Compounding Our Frustration It can be so frustrating for us, wanting to pursue things, do lot's of things, yet somehow seem unable to.
 Often frustration may be connected to wanting absolutes in an uncertain world.
 Often it is the frustration that stops us acting, and the therapy can find out if this happens with you.
 Our frustration may also be utilised as a driving force to act, to do our self justice, take up the reins of our life.
 Procrastination therapy and counselling can help find ways of understanding why we procrastinate, origins of our procrastination, what keeps it going, how else we can respond & act.
 (See also What We Do With Our Frustrations)

 Procrastination Cure? - Trying New Things Fear of taking a risk or making the "wrong decision" may be a concern for some.
 "If I make a choice, it might be the wrong one, so best not to make a choice."
 When trying new things some of us have a tendency to act (will) in order to know, yet others prefer to know in order to act ("How will I know that anything new will be different?").
 Anxiety & uncertainty about the consequences of the outcome, or fear of failure or making mistakes can stop us acting or completing.
+We may have let things drift in our life, ignored our volition.
 Fear of success, freedom, perfection, responsibility & change may also inhibit us.
 In order to make an impact we may want to risk letting go of what we usually do, trying something new (maybe new routines, structures, venues, interests, friendships), and see what happens, which can be a transformative process, as our procrastination no longer defines how we are.
 Procrastination counselling & psychotherapy may help uncover how trying new things and taking risks may affect your procrastination.
 (See also Our Life Now - Clarifying The Present Situation)

 How To Overcome Procrastination - Very Busy, Balancing Competing Interests One further double bind may be that we are so busy juggling all the competing things in our life.
 Trying to find some sort of balance, so we are also able to reflect, make adjustments, make time for what matters most, creating a lifestyle & quality of life, which works for us, may be challenging, and this can be discussed further in the procrastination therapy & counselling.
 (See also Anxiety & Keeping Busy With Distractions, To-Do Lists)